-Our Nutmeg review for 2022 explores the latest product launches and updates from one of the most established digital wealth management companies on the market.
+In our Nutmeg review for 2023, we explore the features, saving accounts, pros and cons of one of the market’s most established digital wealth management companies.

-Providing discretionary investment services to customers around the UK, Nutmeg’s portfolios help investors generate returns within preselected risk profiles.
-One year on from its acquisition by financial heavyweights JP Morgan, our Nutmeg investment review asks if it’s worth opting for this provider, or if better results can be generated elsewhere.
+Nutmeg’s portfolios help UK investors generate returns within preselected risk profiles by providing discretionary investment services.
+One year on from its acquisition by financial heavyweights JP Morgan, our Nutmeg investment review asks if it’s worth opting for this provider or if better results can be generated elsewhere.

-So, let’s dive into the Nutmeg review to see if this investment platform is the right one for you.
+So, let’s dive into the Nutmeg review to see if this investment platform is right for you.

 What is Nutmeg?

 Combining smart tech infrastructure with in-house investment expertise.
-Nutmeg offers diversified portfolios comprising ETFs (Exchange Traded Funds) to help investors reach their financial goals.
+Nutmeg offers diversified portfolios comprising Exchange Traded Funds (ETF) to help investors reach their financial goals.
 Since its £700 million acquisition by JP Morgan, the company have undergone a significant rebrand, with new products, features, and a wholesale redesign.

 Looking for a Mobile Investment App?
 Check out our Guide on the 9 Best Investing Apps for UK Investors.

 In order to answer the question of ‘how does Nutmeg work?‘ it’s important to understand what is a “Robo Advisor”.
 In short, Robo Advisors uses an intelligent combination of tech and professional expertise to match investors with suitable portfolios.

 The primary criteria for this selection process are risk tolerance, i.e., how much risk and market volatility are you prepared to experience, given your investment goals?
 If your time horizons are decades, not months, you’ll be well suited to one of Nutmeg’s more adventurous portfolios.
 On the other hand, if you intend to withdraw your money sooner, it’s worth maintaining a slow and steady approach.